openfoodfacts/robotoff/doc/quickstart.md

 ## Installation

-Robotoff is currently only compatible with Python 3.7.
+Robotoff is currently compatible with Python 3.6 and 3.7.
 Robotoff can be installed easily with pip: `pip3 install robotoff`

 ## Using the dataset